What’s Hot And What’s Not in the 2019 Infiniti Lineup

 Despite running on a platform that’s basically unchanged since 2013 like most Infiniti cars, the full-size luxury crossover still manages to stand out as one of the Japanese automaker’s two best-selling units.
 This trend is unlikely to change regardless of Infiniti’s efforts focused on the QX60’s modernization, but a change would still be welcome.
 Especially considering the fact that competition barely sleeps in the crossover segment.
 Yet, despite the aforementioned Limited trim, the new Infiniti QX60 will be largely carried over.
 A new range-topping trim might affect the prices of currently available models, though, and they could be seeing a slight drop in value.

-As is currently the case, the 2019 Infiniti QX60 will remain a single-engine option affair after the low-volume hybrid got the ax.
-A 3.5L V6 with 295 horsepower and 270 lb-ft of torque is competent enough to allow towing of up to 5,000 pounds.
+As is currently the case, the 2019 QX60 will remain a single-engine option affair after the low-volume hybrid got the ax.
+A 3.5L V6 with 295 horsepower and 270 pound-feet of rotational force is competent enough to allow towing of up to 5,000 pounds.
 A mandatory CVT gearbox does its job admirably, but an optional fully-fledged automatic would have been nice.
 Given both rear and four-wheel drive models return the same 22 mpg combined, fuel economy isn’t exactly one of QX60’s strong suits.
 The next-gen will likely switch to a lower-displacement turbocharged engine in order to counter this issue, but the 2019 QX60 won’t live to see that day.

 01. 2019 Q60